You are currently viewing What are the New 7 Wonders of the World?

 Machu Picchu details (photo credit: Gabriel Rojas)

 This citadel at the top of a mountain in the Andes is truly unique and breathtaking.
-It’s a cliché, but even the best pictures don’t even come close to doing justice to the 500-year old masterpiece.
-I went in 2017 and it’s jaw-dropping.
-Being there, completely surrounded by these peaks and seeing how remote this is, is something I recommend for everyone.
+It’s a cliché, but even the best pictures don’t even come close to doing justice to the 500-year-old masterpiece.
+I went in 2017, and it was jaw-dropping.
+Definitely a wonder!
+Being there, completely surrounded by these mountain peaks and seeing how remote this is, is something you absolutely have to do once.

 Taj Mahal (photo credit: Jovyn Chamb)